-The best film to use in the Canon Rebel XS is going to depend on the available light, lens, and type of film you want to shoot.
+The best film to use in the Canon EOS Rebel XS will be based on your lens, lighting, and type of film you want to use.

-Choosing an ISO 400 film or faster will let you avoid being weighed down with a flash and/or tripod.
+Getting an ISO 400 film or faster will help you eliminate being burdened with a flash and/or tripod.

-Make sure you have a fast lens if you want to shoot images in low light, conditions that are commonly found indoors.
+Make sure that you have a fast lens if you want to capture photographs in low light, conditions that are commonly found indoors.
 Read my guide on the 5 Best Lenses for the Canon EOS Rebel XS for lens ideas.

-Kodak UltraMax 400 - The film handles a large range of lighting conditions well and is a great option for a color film.
-Using Kodak UltraMax 400 you should have the ability to handhold the Rebel XS in most scenarios.
+Kodak UltraMax 400 - A very good selection for an array of lighting conditions.
+Using Kodak UltraMax 400 you should be able to handhold the EOS Rebel XS in the majority of scenarios.

-The pictures will have extremely good colors and is on the warm side.
+The photos will have very good skin tones and tend to be on the warm side.

 Fujifilm Superia X-TRA ISO 400 - Based on where you are in the world, this film may be more widely available.
-It’s a fantastic alternative to Kodak emulsions.
+It’s a very good alternative to Kodak emulsions.

-Compared to Kodak, Fujifilm appears to be a bit cooler with stronger blues and greens.
+When compared to Kodak, Fujifilm appears to be a bit cooler with notable greens and blues.

 Kodak Portra 400 - Among film enthusiasts online, Portra 400 is by far the most popular color negative film.
-Overexpose it by 1 or 2-stops to get the style the film is highly regarded for.
+Overexpose it by 1 or 2-stops to get the style the film is well known for.

-Kodak Portra is also available for purchase in ISO 160 and 800 versions.
-8x10 sheets, 4x5 sheets, and rolls of 120 film are also available.
+Additionally, ISO 800 and ISO 160 versions of Kodak Portra.
+8x10 sheets, 4x5 sheets, and rolls of 120 film are also easily found.